zeroasiccorp/umi/README.md

 | 0b000    | 1
 | 0b001    | 2
 | 0b010    | 4
+| 0b011    | 8
-| 0b100    | 8
+| 0b100    | 16
-| 0b101    | 16
+| 0b101    | 32
-| 0b110    | 32
+| 0b110    | 64
 | 0b111    | 128

-### 3.3.3 End of Frame (EOF)
+### 3.3.3 End of Burst (EOB)

-The EOF transaction field indicates that the current transaction is the last in a sequence of related UMI transactions.
-Single-transaction requests and responses must set the EOF bit to 1.
-Use of the EOF bit at the end-point is optional and implementation specific.
-The EOF can be used as a hardware interrupt or as a bit in memory to be queried by software or hardware.
+The EOB bit is reserved for the UMI signal layer to indicate that the last transfer in a sequence of burst transactions.

 ### 3.3.4 Privilege Mode (PRIV[1:0])

-The PRIV transaction field indicates the privilege level of the transaction, following the RISC-V architecture convention.
+The PRIV field indicates the privilege level of the transaction, following the RISC-V architecture convention.
 The information enables control access to memory at an end point based on privilege mode.

 |PRIV[1:0]| Level | Name      |
 |:-------:|:-----:|-----------|